 Enchroma is revolutionizing the way people see color, and videos like this are being posted and shared every single day.

-With each one that I see, it makes me think back to something that Hillsong’s Joel Houston said in an interview this past May.
+With each one that I see, it makes me think back to something that Hillsong’s Joel Houston said in an interview a few years back.